lucafrance/lucafrance.github.io/_posts/2022-03-26-cookies-jekyll.md

 - [CookieYes](https://www.cookieyes.com).

 I picked *Cookiebot*, because it showed up a lot on search engines and was easy enough to set up.
-Independently of your service of choice you should end up with a script to add to the `<head>` of your website.
+Independently of your service of choice, you should end up with a script to add to the `<head>` of your website.

 ## Configure Cookiebot